Anthony Levandowski: Criminal conviction and pardon

 On August 27, 2019, Levandowski was charged by the Department of Justice for the alleged theft of trade secrets from Google's self-driving unit Waymo.
 In months before he left Google, the charges alleged Levandowski downloaded thousands of files from Waymo's predecessor, Project Chauffeur.
 The data allegedly included "critical engineering information about the hardware used on Project Chauffeur self-driving vehicles," and that Levandowski transferred files onto his laptop before leaving the company.
 Following the indictment, Pronto, a new self-driving trucking company that Levandowski co-founded, announced that its Chief Safety Officer, Robbie Miller, would take over as CEO.

 On March 19, 2020, Levandowski agreed to plead guilty to one of the thirty-three charges initially brought against him by the Department of Justice.
 Originally charged with stealing documents containing trade secrets, technical specifications, and Lidar design, Levandowski's pleaded guilty to downloading an internal project tracking document called, "Chauffeur TL Weekly – Q4 2015"—a spreadsheet consisting of team goals, project metrics, and weekly status updates accessible by Levandowski's team on an unsecured Google Drive.
 Levandowski admitted to accessing the document about one month after leaving Google in February 2016.

 On August 4, 2020, Levandowski formally pleaded guilty to one count of trade secret theft, and Judge William Alsup sentenced him to 18 months in prison.
 Prosecutors agreed to drop the remaining 32 charges as a part of the plea agreement.
 During the sentencing, Alsup said, "this is the biggest trade secret crime I have ever seen.
 This was not small.
 This was massive in scale."
 He also described Levandowski as a "brilliant, groundbreaking engineer that our country needs.
 We need those people with vision.
 I'm going to give him that."
 In addition to time served, Levandowski was ordered to pay $756,499.22 in restitution to Waymo and a fine of $95,000.

 On January 20, 2021, his last day of his first term, President Donald Trump granted a full pardon to Levandowski.

 Media representations

 In February 2022, Showtime released the series Super Pumped, which portrays the history of Uber from CEO Travis Kalanick’s perspective.
 Levandowski was portrayed by Jeremy Howard in episodes 5 and 6.

+Funding of Way of the Future

+In 2017 Anthony Levandowski founded Way of the Future and established it as a non-profit religious corporation with tax-exempt status.
+He serves as the church leader and its unpaid CEO.
+The primary mission of WOTF was to "develop and promote the realization of a Godhead based on Artificial Intelligence."
+WOTF was closed by Levandowski in 2021 and reopened in 2023.
+Parallel to, and partly identical to, Syntheism, the WOTF is the first known religious organization dedicated to the worship of artificial intelligence (AI).